 If you’re a beginner blogger, and you know that you do some of the things I mentioned in this post, don’t worry.
 You’re not alone.

-And if you want a step by step system for making your first $1000 blogging, jump over and check out Profitable Blogging.
-Simplified.
+If you want a step-by-step system to make your first $1000 blogging, jump over and check out Profitable Blogging Simplified.
 You will learn exactly how to monetize your blog, and you’ll stop wasting time focusing on things that don’t make you money.